k-hench/hamlet_radiation/README.md

+---

+ <font color="red" size = 5> Disclaimer: The repository is still in development!
+While the scripts of the actual analysis are finalized, details (particularly of the documentation) will still change before publication. </font>

+ ---

 # The **chapter2** repository

 This project contains the analysis of differentiation, divergence and  the phylogenetic relationships between hamlet species (*Hypoplectrus* spp) from Belize, Honduras and Panama.